alexboia/LivePayments-MP-WC/README.md

 | canceled | The amount reserved on the client's card is being released. | The order is marked as cancelled. |
 | credit | Amount refunded to client (partially or in full). | The refunded amount is recorded in the order state.
 If the entire amount has been refunded, the order is marked as refunded. |

+## Downloading the plug-in
+<a name="lvdwcmc-get-it"></a>

+You can get the plug-in:

+- either from the WordPress plug-in directory: [https://wordpress.org/plugins/wc-mobilpayments-card/](https://wordpress.org/plugins/wc-mobilpayments-card/);
+- or from the Releases section of the project's page: [https://github.com/alexboia/LivePayments-MP-WC/releases](https://github.com/alexboia/LivePayments-MP-WC/releases).

 ## Installation
 <a name="lvdwcmc-installation"></a>